Ka'ena Point Space Force Station

 Yokohama Bay State Park is at the base of the ridge, with a hiking trail that goes to the point and around to the northern side of the ridge, to Mokuleia Beach.
 The station roadways provide access to state hiking and hunting trails, as well as a camping site about 10 mi inland called Peacock Flats by permit only.
 Permits to enter through the station to hike, hunt, or camp on the surrounding State lands can be obtained from the Hawaii Department of Land and Natural Resources in downtown Honolulu.

-On 16 June 2021, it was renamed from Kaena Point Satellite Tracking Station to Kaena Point Space Force Station.
+On 16 June 2021, it was renamed from Ka'ena Point Satellite Tracking Station to Ka'ena Point Space Force Station.